ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 A taint analysis mechanism is used to achieve this.

 Parameters in function calls can be designated as security-sensitive.
-The compiler will generate an error if you pass untrusted data into a security-sensitive parameter:
+The compiler will generate an error if you pass untrusted data (tainted data) into a security-sensitive parameter:

 ```